UCL/research-computing-with-cpp/07performance/sec02Memory.md

 - If there are multiple cache levels, it searches from the smallest (and fastest) cache to the largest (and slowest).
 - If it's not is any cache (a cache "miss") it will fetch the value from RAM.
 - When data is looked up in system memory, that data is stored in the cache.
-    - If the cache is full, then some data in the cache is overwritten.
-(Which data is overwritten depends on the cache-mapping strategy and will be hardware dependent.)
+    - If the cache is full or there is data already in the location that the system wants to cache the new data, then some data in the cache is overwritten.
+(Where the data is cached and therfore which data is overwritten depends on the cache-mapping strategy and will be hardware dependent.)
 - Data is added to the cache in blocks of a fixed size (which is hardware dependent).
 If the variable we wanted to read is smaller than this block size then some neighbouring data will end up in the cache as well.
     - If we read an element from an array or vector for example, which store data contiguously, that means that some surrounding elements will also end up in the cache.
     - We can then read close by elements from the cache quickly without system memory accesses until you reach the limits of the copied block!